-Sensitivity rates Impact on assets attributab profit/net le to unitholders
+Sensitivity rates Impact on profit/net assets attributable to unitholders

 30 June 30 June

-2020 2019
+2021 2020

 \$'000 \$'000

-Interest rate risk +0.25% 336 -
+Interest rate risk +0.10% 130

--0.25% (336) -
+-0.10% (130)

-+0.5% - 806
++0.25% 336

--0.5% - (806)
+-0.25% (336)

 (b) Credit risk

 Credit risk is the risk that a counterparty will be unable to pay amounts when they fall due.
 The main concentration of counterparty credit risk, to which the Scheme is exposed to, arises predominantly from the Scheme's investments in debt securities.
 The Scheme is also exposed to counterparty credit risk on derivative financial instruments, cash and cash equivalents, and receivables for securities sold.
 The maximum exposure to credit risk at the reporting date is the carrying amount of the financial assets.
 None of these assets are impaired nor past due but not impaired.